Hollow Core Photonic Crystal Fibers

 - Virtually Free of Optical Nonlinearity

-- No Fresnel Reflection from the End-Faces (Modal Index ≈ 1)
+- Low Fresnel Reflection from the End-Faces (Modal Index ≈ 1)

 Photonic bandgap (hollow core) fibers guide light in a hollow core that is surrounded by a microstructured cladding.
 Photonic bandgaps can form in materials that have a periodically structured refractive index; in Photonic Crystal Fibers (PCFs) this is achieved by using a periodic arrangement of air holes in silica.
 These fibers are sold based on the overall optical specifications and not the physical structure.

 A photonic bandgap in the cladding acts as a virtually loss-free mirror confining light to a core, which does not need to be fabricated from a solid material.
-In some types of PCF <1% of the optical power propagates in the glass, greatly reducing the extent to which the bulk properties of the glass determine the properties of the fiber.
-Therefore, hollow core PCFs exhibit extremely low nonlinearity, high breakdown threshold, zero dispersion at any design wavelength, and negligible interface reflection.
+In some types of PCF, <1% of the optical power propagates in the glass, greatly reducing the extent to which the bulk properties of the glass determine the properties of the fiber.
+Therefore, hollow core PCFs exhibit extremely low nonlinearity, high breakdown threshold, and negligible interface reflection.
 Furthermore, it becomes possible to fabricate low-loss fibers from comparatively high-loss materials, extending the range of materials that can be considered for fiber fabrication.
-The fiber is protected by a single layer acrylate coating and can be stripped and cleaved like ordinary solid fibers.
+The fiber is protected by a single-layer acrylate coating and can be stripped and cleaved like ordinary solid fibers.

 Hollow core fibers only guide light within the wavelength range covered by the photonic bandgap in the cladding.
-Outside that range — typically about 10% of the design wavelength - loss increases sharply.
+Outside of that range, loss increases sharply.
+See the Graphs tab for typical attenuation curves for our hollow core fibers.

 Please note that these fibers will ship with both ends sealed in order to prevent moisture and dust from entering the hollow capillary structure during storage.
-It is necessary to cleave them prior to use using, for example, our S90R Ruby Fiber Scribe or our Vytran® CAC400 Compact Fiber Cleaver.
+Prior to use, it is necessary to cleave them using, for example, our S90R Ruby Fiber Scribe or our Vytran® CAC400 Compact Fiber Cleaver.

 The following application note from NKT Photonics details stripping and cleaving photonic crystal fiber.